-Use of Proceeds: Bond proceeds will be used to refund a portion of the outstanding CEFA Series 2005A and Series 2005B.
-In addition, bond proceeds will be used to fund capital improvements on the Malibu campus and pay the cost of issuance for the CEFA Series 2014 bonds.
+Use of Proceeds: Bond proceeds will be used to refund all of the outstanding CEFA Series 2005A and Series 2005B bonds.
+The refunding of these bonds is expected to provide Pepperdine with a net present value savings of approximately \$11.8 million or 13.9%, under current market conditions.
+In addition, bond proceeds will be used to fund capital improvements on the Malibu campus and pay the costs of issuance for the Series 2015 Bonds.